syncfusion/blazor-docs/src/gantt/gantt-chart/time-line.md

 ## Zooming

-The zooming support provides options to increase or decrease the width of timeline cells and also provides options to change the timeline units dynamically.
+Gantt Chart have 25 predefined zooming timespan levels from year timespan to hour timespan.
 This support enables you to view the tasks in a project clearly from minute to decade timespan.
-To enable the zooming features, define the `ZoomIn`, `ZoomOut`, and `ZoomToFit` items to toolbar items collections, and this action can be performed on external actions such as button click using the `ZoomIn`, `ZoomOut`, and `FitToProject` built-in methods.
+To enable the zooming features, define the `ZoomIn`, `ZoomOut`, and `ZoomToFit` items to toolbar items collections.
 The following zooming options are available to view the project:

 ### Zoom in